About ASTRO

 What is ASTRO's Annual Meeting?

-ASTRO’s Annual Meeting is the nation’s premier scientific meeting about advances in radiation oncology.
+ASTRO’s Annual Meeting is the nation’s leading scientific meeting about advances in radiation oncology.

 These meetings highlight the best and most up-to-date research in radiation oncology.
 Meetings also provide ASTRO members and other attendees with education and professional development opportunities, including continuing medical education (CME) credits for physicians, continuing education units for nurses and medical dosimetrists, and CAMPEP credits for physicists.